mmgreiner/mmgreiner.github.io/content/post/2023-10-01-local-server.md

 hugo --destination ~/Sites/mypages --baseURL http://localhost/~mmgreiner/mypages
 ~~~

-Make sure that the destination directory name corresponds to the last name of the `baseURL`, in this case `mypages-hugo`.
+Make sure that the destination directory name corresponds to the last name of the `baseURL`, in this case `mypages`.

 You should now see your pages at <http://localhost/~mmgreiner/mypages/>.